scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 All processes operate concurrently.

 The **Control Service** is responsible for the path exploration and registration processes in the Control Plane.
-It is the main control plane infrastructure component within each AS and has the following tasks:
+It is the main control plane infrastructure component within each SCION AS and has the following tasks:

 - Generating, receiving, and propagating PCBs.
 Periodically, the Control Service of a core AS generates a set of PCBs, which are forwarded to the child ASes or neighboring core ASes.
 In the latter case, the PCBs are sent over policy compliant paths to discover multiple paths between any pair of core ASes.
 - Selecting and registering the set of path segments via which the AS wants to be reached.